vladiant/CppFloatPoint/Compilation/README.md

 * GCC, Clang : `-ffast-math`
 * MSVC : `/fp:fast`

+## CPU
+CPU manufacturer can impact results.
+Not all floating-point instructions execute exactly the same on AMD and Intel processors

+* The rsqrt and rcp instructions differ
+* They are not standardized
+* Both implementations meet the specification given by Intel

+The exact same non-vectorized, non-parallelized, non-threaded application may give different results on systems with similar processors.

 ## References
 * [GCC - Options That Control Optimization](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html)
 * [Semantics of Floating Point Math in GCC](https://gcc.gnu.org/wiki/FloatingPointMath)